John Macsween (entrepreneur): Business

 Macsween started to produce what was described as a vegetarian haggis in 1984, after a request from the Burns Supper at the Scottish Poetry Library.
+It is stated that this was the first vegetarian haggis produced and available commercially.

+Personal life

+Macsween was the eldest of three siblings and attended James Gillespie's High School and George Heriot's School.

-Macsween married Kate Mackay, the daughter of a former Lord Provost of Edinburgh, in 1964.
+Macsween married Kate Mackay, the daughter of James Wilson McKay, who became Lord Provost of Edinburgh, in 1964.
 His wife and his four children survived him at this death, and Macsween haggis continued to be produced, sold under both the Macsween name and as supermarkets' own brands.

+He also had an interest in horticulture.